hhldiniz/faire-android-test/README.md

 This project uses some Third-party libraries
 * Glide

     Glide is used to download and show images.
-In the case of this project, is used to show an ilustrative image of the weather state
+In the case of this project, is used to show an illustrative image of the weather state
 * Retrofit

     This is well-known library responsible to map Rest APIs and facilitate data parsing of the response.
 * Koin

     One of many options for dependency injection.
 It's a lightweight easy-to-use DI lib made with Kotlin in mind.
-    It uses a declarative-style sintaxe that takes advantage of the Kotlin code style that is easy to understand.
+    It uses a declarative-style syntax that takes advantage of the Kotlin code style that is easy to understand.
 ## Additional information
-No special preparations are necessary to run this project.
+* This project is configured to run starting from API level 27 (Android Oreo)